Start free trial

 How to Get Feedback From Customers

-It’s relatively easy to get customers to submit star ratings, and although these impact purchase decisions, they don’t constitute all the detailed feedback that you’re looking for.
+It’s relatively easy to get customers to submit star ratings, and although these have an impact on purchase decisions, they don’t constitute all the detailed feedback that you’re looking for.

 You need more information to know what to double down on or improve, and potential customers want more descriptions to decide if your product is right for them.

-One way to get feedback from customers is to remove obstacles that might put people off sharing their thoughts.
-For example, instead of sending an email or text message that asks recipients to click on a link to your website, enable them to submit feedback just by hitting reply or completing fields embedded within the message.
+One of the ways to get feedback from customers is by removing obstacles that might put people off from sharing their thoughts.
+For example, instead of sending an email or text message that asks recipients to click on a link to your website, enable them to submit feedback just by hitting reply, or completing fields embedded within the message.

 Another approach is to construct multi-step feedback forms that boost engagement.
-You can use dynamic logic to optimize the fields and queries that people see, depending on their answers.
-This allows you to surface questions that encourage relevant respondents to be more comprehensive—like asking for a descriptive headline for their feedback, inquiring about specific features that the user liked or disliked, asking why they would buy it again, and leaving space for free comments.
+You can use dynamic logic to optimize the fields and queries that people see, depending on their answers, allowing you to surface questions that encourage relevant respondents to be more comprehensive – like asking for a descriptive headline to their feedback, inquiring about specific features that the user liked or disliked, asking why they would buy it again, and leaving space for free comments.

 Get Insights From Customer Interactions

 Every time someone interacts with your business, it’s a potential source of feedback.
-For example, you can analyze traffic to your knowledge base to see which topics and articles are most accessed.
+For example, you can analyze traffic to your knowledge base to see which topics and articles are accessed the most often.
 Frequently-read items could indicate confusion around some aspect of your product/service, or potential demand for a new feature.

 Calls and chat sessions with your customer support agents can reveal clusters of complaints or queries about a specific issue, providing guidance about a bug in your app, a fault in your product, or a lack of clarity in your marketing messaging.
 AI analytics make it easy to track these interactions and spot patterns within them to glean advice about the best next step.